ImagingTools/acf/Install/LGPL/Header.txt

 **	If you are unsure which license is appropriate for your use, please **	contact us at info@imagingtools.de.
 **
-** 	See http://www.ilena.org, write info@imagingtools.de or contact
+** 	See http://www.ilena.org or write info@imagingtools.de for further
-**	by Skype to ACF_infoline for further information about the ACF.
+** 	information about the ACF.
 **
 ********************************************************************************/